cyber-ocelot/cyber-ocelot/README.md

-# Hey there 👋, I'm Thuviksa Mathialakan! @ThuviksaM
+# Hey there 👋, I'm Thuviksa Mathialakan!
 <!-- ### [:octocat::electron:](https://github.com/ThuviksaM/Berry_Blob) -->

 I am a huge fan of Git and GitHub, and I love to code (especialy in Python). 🐍 Dr. Proffen, Amelie Nagle, and many others are my major roll-models.
 I, also love collecting and analyzing data, because the results are always amazingly unpredictable, suprising, and awesome. 📊 And I love all Octocats! :octocat: